Getting Started

 Joining the Discord

-Our discord holds regular scheduled events where one can actively or passively participate.
+Our Discord server holds regular scheduled events where one can actively or passively participate.
 It is also a place to ask questions or get involved in projects.

 2. Setting Up a Local Linux Install